 Instructions

-This easy side dish comes together in just minutes (and tastes better than any deli counter slaw!):
+This easy side dish comes together in just minutes (and tastes better than anything you'll find at the deli counter):

 TIP: I like to make coleslaw using just one large bowl, rather than making the dressing in a separate container, then combining everything in another bowl.
 It’s one less dish to wash!